Spherical subgroups of Kac-Moody groups and transitive actions on spherical varieties: Acknowledgments

 \section{Acknowledgments}

 I am very grateful to Friedrich Knop for his help and support, for many suggestions and for sharing his ideas on the subject of this paper and on possible further developments.
-I also thank Michel Brion, Bart Van Steirteghem and Domingo Luna for stimulating discussions and suggestions.
+I thank Paolo Bravi, Michel Brion, Domingo Luna, and Bart Van Steirteghem for stimulating discussions and suggestions, and a referee for corrections and useful remarks which led to several improvements (in particular they suggested the statement of part (\ref{cor:Ltoroidaln:equiv}) of Corollary~\ref{cor:Ltoroidaln}).
+This research has been supported by the DFG Schwerpunktprogramm 1388 -- Darstellungstheorie.